 Raymond turned over that evidence to authorities.

-Right now the family of 5 is living with Raymond's mom.
+Right now, the family of five is living with Raymond's mom.

 Wife Jessica is pregnant with their fourth child and barely keeping her head above water.

 “I'm in classes full-time too for nursing, trying to take care of that, take care of the kids, their schooling, and this and trying to make sure he doesn't have too much on his chest,” she said.

 There is light at the end of the tunnel.

 A move-in date is right around the corner.

 Compton is refusing to refund the family any of their money.